The Standard (London newspaper): Relaunch

-October 2009: freesheet
+Freesheet

 After a long history of paid circulation, on 12 October 2009, the Standard became a free newspaper, with free circulation of 700,000, limited to central London.
 In February 2010, a paid-for circulation version became available in suburban areas of London for 20p (although many places sell it for 50p).
 The newspaper won the "Media Brand of the Year" and the "Grand Prix Gold" awards at the Media Week awards in October 2010.
 The judges said: "[The Standard has] quite simply ... stunned the market.
 Not just for the act of going free, but because editorial quality has been maintained, circulation has almost trebled and advertisers have responded favourably.
 Here is a media brand restored to health."
 The Standard also won the daily newspaper of the year award at the London Press Club Awards in May 2011.

 In November 2009, it was announced that the London Evening Standard would drop its morning "News Extra" edition from 4 January 2010.
 From then on, the first edition was the "West End Final", available from 2 pm.
 One edition of 600,000 copies would be printed starting at 12:30 pm, ending 5.30 am starts for journalists and the previous deadline of 7 am for the first edition.
 Twenty people were expected to lose their jobs as a result.

 There were often considerable changes between editions in the front-page lead and the following news pages, including the Londoner's Diary, though features and reviews stayed the same.
 In January 2010, circulation was increased to 900,000.

-May 2010: mobile application

-The Evening Standard launched a mobile app with US app developer Handmark in May 2010.
+The Evening Standard also launched a mobile app with US app developer Handmark in May 2010.
 The range of apps was updated in 2015.

-March 2018: redesign
+2018 redesign

 In March 2018, editor George Osborne initiated a redesign of the paper, which included dropping the "London" from its title in a signal of the paper's ambition to have greater national and international influence.
 The paper also introduced more colourful "signposting" for different sections such as news, comment, and business, as it was noted by Osborne that it had not been "easy" to find them inside the paper previously.
 The masthead was also redesigned with a new font, and emojis were added to the paper's five-day weather forecast.

-May 2018: financial sponsorship

 In May 2018, James Cusick of openDemocracy alleged the newspaper had been providing favourable news coverage to companies, including Uber and Google, in exchange for financial sponsorship.